Build robots and contraptions! Experiment with mechatronics using Arduino and LEGO Mindstorms NXT!

 - Tested compatible with Uno and Duemilanove, but will work on many other 5v Arduino compatibles (contact us for details)

-Solder the kit, download the easy-to-use Arduino library, check out the examples, and start building!
+Get the pre-asesmbled shield, download the easy-to-use Arduino libraries, check out the examples, and start building!

 See it in action!

 Reading a color sensor when a button is pressed